AnaviTechnology/anavi-docs/anavi-thermometer/anavi-thermometer.md

 4. In **Tools > Flash Size:** select **4M (1M SPIFFS)**

-5. Go to **Sketch > Include Library > Manage Libraries...** and include the following dependencies of the default firmware for ANAVI Light Controller:
+5. Go to **Sketch > Include Library > Manage Libraries...** and include the following dependencies of the default firmware for ANAVI Thermometer:

 * WiFiManager by tzapu (version 0.12.0)
 * ArduinoJson by Benoit Blanchon (version 6.11.2)